My Germany Trip

 - Stasi Museum

-As visitors were talking quietly and appreciating the museum, the children of a Black American family walked past while babbling loudly.
-My friend and I couldn’t continue our conversation until they were far enough that we didn’t have to shout over them.
+As visitors were talking quietly and appreciating the museum, the children of a Black American family walked past us, babbling loudly.
+My friend and I couldn’t hear each other over the noise until they were far away.
 “Was zum Teufel?
 What were they even saying?”
-I had somehow understood their commotion but didn’t judge it worth explaining.
-I instead replied with, “the average American speaks 0.5 languages.”
+I had somehow understood their commotion but didn’t try to explain it.
+I instead replied with, “the average American speaks 0.5 languages.” 🤣

-Near the end of my stay in Berlin, my Snowflake mentor arrived for her handoff!
+Near the end of my stay in Berlin, my Snowflake mentor arrived for her project handoff!
 The three of us met and hung out just like in San Mateo.
-How lucky I was to meet these two and see them again in Berlin!
-I miss the chill winter days in California 😌.

 I asked my mentor how long she would travel alone.
 She said it’s been less than a week and she’s technically also working at the moment, but that she’d say six months.
 That was completely out of my range!
-I’d only been travelling for three weeks and I was overjoyed just to be with an American again.
+It had only been 9 days since I left my friend in Munich and arrived in Berlin, and I was overjoyed just to chat with friends again.

 Prague - 2 days